-The Early Childhood Special Education (ECSE) program includes the mild/moderate and moderate/severe disabilities and traumatic brain injury, and authorizes service to children ages birth to pre-kindergarten only.
+The Early Childhood Special Education credential (ECSE) program includes the mild/moderate and moderate/severe disabilities and traumatic brain injury, and authorizes service to children ages birth to pre-kindergarten only.

-This Added On Authorization in Early Childhood Special Education is available to individuals who hold a valid preliminary, Level I, professional clear, clear, Level II, or life special education teaching credential, and who complete a program though a Commission-approved program sponsor.
-The ECSE Added Authorization authorizes the holder to provide special education services in the area of mild/moderate or moderate/severe disabilities for students ages birth to pre-K as determined by the local level special education assessment.
+This added-on authorization in early childhood special education is available to individuals who hold a valid preliminary, Level I, professional clear, clear, Level II, or life special education teaching credential, and who complete a program though a Commission-approved program sponsor.
+The ECSE Added Authorization authorizes the holder to provide special education services in the area of mild/moderate or moderate/severe disabilities for students ages birth to Pre-K as determined by the local level special education assessment.

 Completion of the Add-On Authorization extends special education teaching authorization from birth to Pre-K. It may also be added to Clear Credentials in Deaf and Hard-of-Hearing, Physical Impairments, and Visual Impairments.
-In addition, persons with Learning Handicapped or Severely Handicapped credentials may add this Add-On authorization.
-It is expected that the candidate has experience and access to early childhood special education programs serving young children with disabilities, birth to five, during the program.
+In addition, persons with Learning Handicapped or Severely Handicapped credentials may add this Add-On Authorization.
+It is expected that the candidate has experience and access to early childhood special education programs serving young children with disabilities, birth to 5, during the program.

 Professionals in other fields, such as social work, nursing, behavioral intervention, and child development may also complete the course work for professional development units.

 To receive the Early Childhood Special Education Add-On Authorization candidates are required to successfully complete all course work including field experiences and pass the ECSE Program Exit Exam.

 Program Learning Outcomes

 - Demonstrate knowledge of developmental and learning characteristics, and evidence-based practices associated with young children (birth to Pre-K) with developmental delays, and all categories of disabilities.